Jean David

 Conference #1

-In a time of creativity and innovation, discover the unique characteristics of a collective intelligence environment.
-Be aware of the incredible impact on the individuals who are part of it.
-Enjoy the benefits for a company or community of extending the reach of its resources and giving it access to new privileged data.
-A groundbreaking conference on creating a true collective intelligence environment, the next step in innovation.
-An intelligent environment that aims to be a counterweight to artificial intelligence.
+In an era of creativity and innovation, discover the specific characteristics of a collective intelligence environment.
+Become aware of the incredible impact on the individuals who are part of it.
+Appreciate the benefits for a company or a community of extending the reach of its resources and thus gaining access to new privileged data.
+An unprecedented conference focusing on the creation of a true collective intelligence environment, the next step in the chapter of innovation.
+An intelligent environment that aims to be a counterbalance to artificial intelligence.
 Presentation of the transformation process for a group within a company or for the citizens of a municipality.
-This environment of collective intelligence is nothing less than a new field of reference that is designed to be fully consistent with each individual within it and allows the group to maximize its objectives.
+This collective intelligence environment is nothing less than a new frame of reference that is fully in harmony with each individual who is part of it and allows the group to maximize its objectives.
 Discover the future of innovation!

 Conference #2